openmc-dev/openmc/docs/source/usersguide/settings.rst

 The PyNE R2S source file is also supported as an option to create a mesh-based source.
-If the PyNE source file is used, the `source.file`, :attr:`Settings.pyne_source_mode` and :attr:`Settings.pyne_source_e_bounds` attributes should be specifited.
-For example, the following would sample the source from PyNE R2S source file `source.h5m`::
+If the PyNE source file is used, the `source.file`, :attr:`Settings.pyne_source_mode` and :attr:`Settings.pyne_source_e_bounds` attributes should be specified.
+For example, the following would sample the source from a PyNE R2S source file `source.h5m`::

   source = openmc.Source()